 What are Some Features of Tagalog?

 The grammar is vastly different from English.
 Tagalog has a flexible word order, usually with a structure of VSO ( Verb-Subject-Object) and VOS (Verb-Object-Subject).
 While the verb usually remains at the beginning of the sentence, the following noun phrase is flexible in its order.
 The different orders change things like emphasis.
 This is quite a big hurdle to get your head around, especially for English speakers, where SVO structure is the norm.

 Thankfully, Tagalog is, for the most part, a gender-neutral language.
 However, with the influence of Spanish, some gendered words entered the Tagalog vocabulary.
 The loanwords that take a gender generally fall into certain categories like occupations and ethnicities.
 The most famous of these is probably ‘Pilipina’ and ‘Pilipino’, which refer to a female Filipino and male Filipino respectively.

 The language has taken many loanwords from Spanish and English.
 In casual conversation, as many as 40% of words can come from Spanish origin.
 English has also greatly influenced the Tagalog.
 It is not uncommon for Filipinos to code-switch between English and Tagalog, mixing words from the two languages within the same sentence, to create what they call ‘Taglish’.
 Finally, while not sharing too much with the other Austronesian languages, Malay has also left its mark.
 Once the key language for trade, around 3000 words of Malay origin have entered the Tagalog vocabulary.

 Other than these, there are the usual reasons for learning: it makes you more interesting, you can speak to more people and you increase your employability.
-If that sounds good, you should try out the Ling Tagalog app on Android to test yourself and learn at your own pace.
+If that sounds good, you should try out the Ling App to test yourself and learn at your own pace.